 5. Lifestyle: Depending on your lifestyle and behavior, you may need nutritional supplements.
 For example, smoking destroys certain vitamins.
 Both first hand and second hand smokers need to take extra antioxidants to protect the body against free radicals.
 Excessive alcohol consumption impairs the body’s ability to absorb many nutrients and inhibits the production of digestive enzymes.
 In the above mentioned situations, taking supplements is MUST to stay healthy.
 Other examples that require extra supplementation include: athletes, pregnant women, people who work in radioactive environments and those who work in physically demanding and stressful occupations.

 6. Stress: is not an unusual term to many of us.
-Stress can diminish your energy levels as well as deplete nutrients and suppress immune function, leading to acceleration of the aging process and degenerative diseases.
-The symptoms of stress include fatigue, depression, panic, anxiety, loss of appetite, and insomnia.
-Fortunately, there are supplements that can work to effectively reduce the detrimental effects of stress, and also relief the symptoms of stress.
+Stress can diminish your energy levels as well as deplete nutrients and suppress immune function, leading to acceleration of the aging process.
+Examples of stress may include occasional fatigue, loss of appetite, and insomnia.
+Fortunately, there are supplements that can support and help with feelings of fatigue and emotional stability.

 7. Pesticides in foods: Pesticides are widely used in agricultural activities to control and destroy pests.
 Pesticides are poisonous and some reside in our foods.
-According to a study by Environmental Protection Agency (EPA), the health benefits of fruits and vegetables are reduced by use of pesticides.
-When you eat foods that contain pesticides, they may cause health problems to immune system, nervous and hormonal system.
-Research has verified that crops cultivated using organic methods are not only free of the toxins our bodies don’t need, but superior in the micronutrients we do need.
+According to a study by Environmental Protection Agency (EPA), the health benefits of fruits and vegetables may be reduced by use of pesticides.
+Various pesticides may challenge or cause an imbalance to various body systems like our immune, nervous and hormonal system.
+Research has shown that crops cultivated using organic methods are not only free of the toxins they also contain higher amounts of the micronutrients we need.

-8. Food Processing: Most of the foods from supermarkets are processed.
-Processed foods are not fresh and contain fewer nutrients compare to fresh foods.
+8. Food Processing: Many of the foods from supermarkets are processed.
+Processed foods are not fresh and usually contain fewer nutrients compare to fresh foods.
 For example, grain peels which contain natural fiber are removed in the processing stage.
-Processed foods also contain no live enzymes.
+Processed foods contain little or no live enzymes.
 Enzymes are necessary for digestion and metabolic function.
-Lack of enzymes can cause degenerative diseases.
-In addition, processed foods contain refined sugar, extra salt, unhealthy fat, and chemical additives.
-These substances may bring negative impacts to your body.
+Lack of enzymes can cause imbalances and may promote the aging process.
+In addition, many processed foods contain refined sugar, extra salt, unhealthy fats, and other various chemical additives.
+These substances may contribute to aging and other negative health impacts.

-9. Genetics: Virtually everyone has a family history that includes a chronic illness such as heart disease, diabetes or cancer.
-You may be concerned that you carry a genetic predisposition to one or more of these diseases.
-But there are many options to preventing disease, several which begin with nutrition.
-The good news is that with optimal nutrition, including dietary supplements, you can rewrite your life story with a happier ending.
+9. Genetics: Virtually everyone has a family history in regards to their health.
+You may be concerned that you carry a genetic predisposition to one thing or another however we now have the technology and science to better understand how good nutrition and supplements play their best role.
+The good news is that with optimal nutrition, including dietary supplements, you can rewrite your life story by maintaining a good quality of life.

-If you have questions concerning POLY-MVA, or any of our supplements and how using them in conjunction with smart dietary and lifestyle changes can benefit you or your loved ones, please call us at 619-447-6500 .
-Please download, fill out and email us back this Questionnaire and we can schedule an appointment with a qualified consultant that are available Monday-Friday, 8:30-5:00 PST.
+If you have questions concerning POLY-MVA, or any of our supplements and how using them in conjunction with smart dietary and lifestyle changes can benefit you or your loved ones, please call us at 619-447-6500, Monday-Friday, 9am-4pm PST.

 DO YOU NEED MORE INFORMATION